Joining up with SBGS

 It is normally the case that the blind or visually impaired golfer would settle with their volunteer guides over out of pocket expenses such as petrol or other travelling costs.

 If you are looking for a hobby to fill your time, getting involved in blind golf in Scotland can be so much fun and rewarding, so please get in touch.
-You can CLICK HERE TO READ OUR FLYER for some more facts about us, or ask us your questions by completing the form below.
+You can Click here for a short info sheet for some more facts about us, or ask us your questions by completing the form below.

 Get in touch for more information